Ian Gibson (businessman)

 Gibson's initial career was in the car industry, spending 15 years at the Ford Motor Company working in industrial relations and manufacturing management as General Operations Manager and in the UK, Germany and Spain.
 Then he spent 18 years with the Nissan Motor Company Ltd where he was Chief Executive in the UK and Europe and was on the Japanese Main Board.
 He is also a Member of Court at the Bank of England.

 Gibson was made a CBE in 1990, and knighted in 1999.
-He currently (2014) lives in York with his wife Jane and has three children from his former marriages, one of whom is Janine Gibson, the deputy editor of Guardian News and Media, part of the Guardian Media Group.
+He currently (2014) lives in York with his wife Jane and has three children from his former marriages, one of whom is Janine Gibson, the assistant editor of the Financial Times.